MileHacker Logo

 Historical Significance

 Salerno features a wealthy and layered history, with roots tracing back to Roman times.
-Its past greatly defines the city's architecture, culture, and identity.
+Its past greatly shapes the city's architecture, culture, and identity.
 The city rose to prominence in the Middle Ages, particularly in the Lombard period, becoming the capital of the Principality of Salerno.

 City Snapshot